Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Carbs in quinoa

-To cover the daily carb need, a person would need to consume 1.4kg of quinoa.
+To cover the daily carb need, a person must consume 1.4kg of quinoa.

 Macronutrients chart